CodeYourFuture/syllabus/docs/fundamentals/week-2/session.md

 ### Recap - user stories

-Recall from the previous session, we discussed **user stories**, a useful way of discovering requirements for some application.
-Can you recall the structure of a typical user story
+Recall from the previous session, we discussed **user stories**, a useful way of discovering requirements for a product we are developing.
+Can you recall the structure of a typical user story ?

 :::info Exercise: Favourite App (10 minutes)